 You will typically create your BOM during a project’s planning phase.
 But this isn’t something you should do alone.
 Instead, work with key departments, stakeholders, and external vendors or suppliers to ensure you capture every detail.

-Multi-level BOM: A multi-level bill of materials includes multiple levels of hierarchy—with the finished product at the highest level and the individual materials and components below— so your team can visually see the relationships between its parts and components.
-Breaking your BOM into hierarchies will help your teams understand what pieces are required for each part of the project as they work their way up to the final deliverable.
+A multi-level BOM includes multiple levels of hierarchy—with the finished product at the highest level and the raw materials and components below—so your team can visually see the relationships between its parts and components.

 Whether you’re manufacturing a product or planning your next sales campaign, a BOM can help you acquire exactly what you need to get started.